 The activity log shows you the actions that have been taken in your account for the last 6 months.

 4. Kinsta has a staging environment

-With its staging environment, you can make changes to your website on a separate server without any change to your main website.
+With Kinsta staging environment, you can make changes to your website on a separate server without any change to your main website.
 On this staging platform, you can see how each change you make will affect your website before you implement it.

-5. Uses LXD container technology
+5. It uses LXD container technology

-This technology allows accounts and each site to be isolated but also have automatic scalability.
-This means that no site share resources with another site.
+The LXD container technology on Kinsta allows accounts and each site to be isolated but also has automatic scalability.
+This means that no site shares resources with another site.